 “Dead cat” = not an actual deceased pet (it’s wind protection for mic)

 The physical demands for this job are no joke.
-“We call it ‘hanging the arm’ – there’s a particular muscle fatigue you feel after lifting the bar eight times in a row,” Johnny explains.
+“We call it ‘hanging the arm’ – there’s a particular muscle fatigue you feel after lifting the bar eight times in a row,” Alan explains.
 “Some people develop permanent muscle imbalances.
 My right arm is significantly larger than my left, I see this as my personal badge of honor as a boom operator.”

 But it’s not just about strength.
 You need to have the space of a snitch on set to avoid lights, camera lenses, and cables everywhere, all waiting to trip you up.
 All while keeping the mic at the optimal distance and angle to capture clear audio.
-“Don’t trip over, it’s very, very embarrassing,” Johnny says.
+“Don’t trip over, it’s very, very embarrassing,” Alan says.

 The boom operator should also be familiar with the flow of the performance and the actors’ lines.
 “Is the actor lowering his volume because of emotion?
 Is he pausing or forgetting his words?
 Your mic position needs to be adjusted immediately.

-Johnny has some stern advice for aspiring boom operators: “Start with student films, because they can’t afford wireless mics.
+Alan has some stern advice for aspiring boom operators: “Start with student films, because they can’t afford wireless mics.
 You’ll make a lot of mistakes, but it’s the best way to learn.”

 For more articles like this, click here.